JanVasina/p-net/README.md

 I tried to comment my changes to the original source code with C++ comments // in contrast to original C-like comments /*.

-When the original p-net source changes, I manually merge the changes as much as possible.
+When the original p-net source changes, I manually merge the changes as much as possible (source code only).
 Actual merge if from the master uploaded on the 1st of July 2020.